Hendrix-CS/csci151/labs/maze-astar.md

 or the parent has the lowest value among the three, the parent's own index is returned.

-Once this method is implemented the five `testLowestInFamily` tests should all pass.
+Once this method is implemented the six `testLowestInFamily` tests should all pass.

 ## Step 6 - `remove`